 - Crankiness or fussiness

-Common sleep regressions ages and what to expect
+Common sleep regressions ages

 Common sleep regression stages include 4 months, 8 months, 12 months, 18 months, and 2 years.
 In the following section, we’ll take a closer look at each.
 However, one thing to keep in mind is that these are general time frames for when sleep regressions are most likely to occur.
 And just like many other milestones in your child’s life, they may not happen right on cue.
 Take the 4-month sleep regression, for example.
 Parents might begin to see signs of their child’s sleep regression as early as 3 months and even as late as 5 months.

 So, if you’re ready to begin, let’s take a closer look at the various sleep regressions you can expect with your child.

 The 4-month sleep regression is typically the worst of the sleep regressions and often the longest as well.
 The 4-month regression tends to last about 5-6 weeks, and during this regression, parents often find that their babies are more fussy and cranky than during later regressions.
 This regression may be particularly difficult because there’s a lot going on with your baby at the four-month mark.
 Profound changes in their brain development and physical development (i.e., rolling over, holding toys, reaching for objects, smiling, and understanding object permanence) may be likely catalysts for this sleep regression.